-Owner of Justin Lane, Harry’s Steak Bistro and Bar and Mr Bengal, Adam Haralampou knew from the tender age of 13 that the restaurant industry was for him.
+Owner of Justin Lane and Harry’s Steak Bistro and Bar, Adam Haralampou knew from the tender age of 13 that the restaurant industry was for him.
 Drawing on years of hospitality experience gained in Europe and Asia, this Gold Coast local is now living his dream – running very successful eateries in his hometown of Burleigh Heads.

 “Opening my own restaurants is something I’ve always wanted to do,” Adam says.
 “I’m passionate about great food, great venues and providing people with brilliant quality food.”